michahn01/markov_chain_weather_model/README.md

 <img width="494" alt="image" src="https://github.com/michahn01/markov_chain_weather_model/assets/113268235/f356a0d5-495b-4fe6-afec-275c32f7596f">

 Each model is trained on a different set of parameters.
-In terms of the Markov chain, every combination of parameters (e.g., temperature range, no rain or yes rain) represents a "state" of the system.
-Choosing a model with more parameters might capture more complex patterns, but because more parameters means more hypothetically possible "combinations" of states (many of which may not have occured in the training data) and thus a more sparse transition matrix that has to be filled with more of the same generic vectors, a model with more parameters might also be quicker to decay into a stagnant state when making long-term predictions.
+In terms of the Markov chain, every combination of parameters (e.g., avg temperature range, no rain or yes rain) represents a "state" of the system.

 Once you pick a model, you'll begin making forecasts with the model.
-From here on, the process is the same as it is from after [Option 2: Training a New Model](), so skip ahead to Making Forecasts to continue reading how to use the program.
+From here on, the process is the same as it is from after [Option 2: Training a New Model](https://github.com/michahn01/markov_chain_weather_model/blob/master/README.md#option-2-training-a-new-model), so skip ahead to [Making Forecasts](https://github.com/michahn01/markov_chain_weather_model/edit/master/README.md#making-forecasts) to continue reading how to use the program.

 ### Option 2: Training a New Model